Elastic recoil detection: History

 ERDA was first demonstrated by L’Ecuyer et al. in 1976.
-They had used 25-40 MeV 35Cl ions were used to detect the recoils in the sample.
-After more than three decades, ERDA has been divided into two main groups.
-First is the Light incident Ion ERDA (LI-ERDA) and the second is the Heavy incident Ion ERDA (HI-ERDA).
+They used 25–40 MeV 35Cl ions to detect the recoils in the sample.
+Later, ERDA has been divided into two main groups.
+First is the light incident ion ERDA (LI-ERDA) and the second is the heavy incident ion ERDA (HI-ERDA).
+These techniques provide similar information and differ only in the type of ion beam used as a source.

 LI-ERDA uses low voltage single-ended accelerators, whereas the HI-ERDA uses large tandem accelerators.
 These techniques were mainly developed after heavy ion accelerators were introduced in the materials research.
-LI-ERDA is also often performed using a relatively low energy (2 MeV) 4He beam specifically to depth profile hydrogen.
-In this technique, multiple detectors are used: at backscattering angles to detect heavier elements by RBS and forward (recoil) detector to simultaneously detect the recoiled hydrogen.
-The recoil detector for LI-ERDA typically has a “range foil” which is typically a Mylar foil placed in front of the detector for blocking scattered incident ions but allow lighter recoiling target atoms to pass through to the detector.
-Usually a 10 µm thick Mylar foil is able to completely stop 2.6 MeV He+ ions but allows the recoiled protons to go through with a low energy loss.
+LI-ERDA is also often performed using a relatively low energy (2 MeV) helium beam for measuring the depth profile of hydrogen.
+In this technique, multiple detectors are used: backscattering detector for heavier elements and forward (recoil) detector to simultaneously detect the recoiled hydrogen.
+The recoil detector for LI-ERDA typically has a “range foil”.
+It is usually a Mylar foil placed in front of the detector, which blocks scattered incident ions, but allows lighter recoiling target atoms to pass through to the detector.
+Usually a 10 μm thick Mylar foil completely stops 2.6 MeV helium ions but allows the recoiled protons to go through with a low energy loss.

-HI-ERDA is more widely used compared to LI-ERDA because it can be used to study a lot more variety of elements compared to LI-ERDA.
-It can be used to identify heavy elements.
-It is used to detect recoiled target atoms and scattered beam ions using several detectors namely silicon diode detector, time-of-flight detector, gas ionization detector, etc. Such detectors are described below.
-Main advantage of HI-ERDA is its ability to obtain quantitative depth profiling information of all the sample elements in one measurement.
-Recent studies have shown that depth resolution obtained by using this technique is excellent.
-Depth resolution less than 1 nm can be obtained with good quantitative accuracy thus giving these techniques significant advantages over other surface analysis methods.
-Also, the accessible depth of 300 nm can be achieved using this technique.
-A wide range of ion beams including 35Cl, 63Cu, 127I, and 197Au, with different energies can be used in this technique in order for recoil to occur.
+HI-ERDA is more widely used compared to LI-ERDA because it can probe more elements.
+It is used to detect recoiled target atoms and scattered beam ions using several detectors, such as silicon diode detector, time-of-flight detector, Gaseous ionization detector etc. The main advantage of HI-ERDA is its ability to obtain quantitative depth profiling information of all the sample elements in one measurement.
+Depth resolution less than 1nm can be obtained with good quantitative accuracy thus giving these techniques significant advantages over other surface analysis methods.
+Additionally, a depth of 300 nm can be accessed using this technique.
+A wide range of ion beams including 35Cl, 63Cu, 127I, and 197Au, with different energies can be used in this technique.

-It must be noted that LI-ERDA and HI-ERDA both provide similar information.
-The difference in the name of the technique is only due to the type of ion beam used as a source.

 The setup and the experimental conditions affect the performances of both of these techniques.
-Factors such as multiple scattering, and ion beam induced damage must be taken into account before obtaining the data because these processes can affect the data interpretation, quantification and the accuracy of the study.
+Factors such as multiple scattering and ion beam induced damage must be taken into account before obtaining the data because these processes can affect the data interpretation, quantification, and accuracy of the study.
 Additionally, the incident angle and the scattered angle help determine the sample surface topography.
-Incorporating surface topography into Ion Beam Analysis technique, a reliable characterization of layers of a surface can be obtained.